-Meet The Team
+Meet the Team

 Brand Marketing & Promotion

-Mutemwa is a Zambian national and a sophomore at Princeton University studying Computer Science in the school of engineering.
+Mutemwa is a Zambian national and a senior at Princeton University studying Computer Science in the school of engineering.
 Drawing inspiration from his work in Zambia Robotics and work experience with Microsoft, Mutemwa has had a keen interest in Afrofuturism and the impact of technology on people from all over the African Diaspora.

 A large amount of Mutemwa's interest also lies in entrepreneurship in the technology sector and its influence on policy, economics and equality in all parts of the world.
 Mutemwa believes that the future of the Afriican continent is the prioritization of pan-African development and is commited to contributing to the prioritization of African people from across the world in all sectors of the global economy.

 Tecla is an undergraduate student from Zimbabwe concentrating in Neuroscience with a certificate in French.
 She is interested in the trajectory of relations between post-colonial Africa and Europe and the recognition of African indigenous epistemology globally.